jb-0/skills-tracker/README.md

 instructions: https://nodejs.org/en/download/

 ## Installation
-Once you have NPM installed you can run the following shell commands to install this project, two
+Once you have NPM installed you can run the following shell commands to install this project:
-npm:
 ```
 git clone https://github.com/jb-0/skills-tracker.git
 cd skill-search